 - Key/named accounts are routed to the account owner

 - Commercial accounts are routed by geography, which depends on Country, State/Province, County, City, and Postal Code

 - Specific industry accounts are routed to industry teams such as federal government, state and local government, higher education, K-12 education, intelligence agencies, etc.

 - Channel-registered leads are routed differently than direct accounts, and may need to be routed to both an account owner and a channel manager

 - SMB accounts are routed using round-robin or load balancing schemes to dynamically assign leads to the next/most available salesperson

-Next and final set of tasks is action execution tasks.
+Next and final set of client data onboarding tasks is action execution tasks.
 We will continue with that next time.